 Can I Get OSB On My Panels?

 RAY-CORE does not apply OSB sheathing to their panels.
 Best practices require that it be applied on at the job site.
-Benefits include a lighter, easier to handle panel, and a substantial reduction in panel and shipping costs, and a reduction in labor costs.
+Benefits include a lighter, easier to handle panel, and a substantial reduction in panel costs and shipping costs, and a reduction in labor costs.
+No cranes needed.
 Most importantly, by applying the sheathing onsite, this allows for the OSB or plywood to overlap the panel joints ensuring a stronger airtight wall or roof system that saves you money.

 Sandwich Panel SIPs